-State police give report on texts to Courser to Lapeer County prosecutor
+State police give Courser text report to prosecutor

 Lansing — The Michigan State Police have turned over to the Lapeer County prosecutor’s office an investigation report into former state Rep. Todd Courser’s claim that he received mystery text messages threatening to expose his extramarital affair if he didn’t resign from office.